Florida State Seminoles women's soccer

 The Florida State Seminoles women's soccer team represents Florida State University (FSU) in collegiate soccer.
 Competing at the Division I level of the National Collegiate Athletic Association (NCAA), the team is also a member of the Atlantic Coast Conference (ACC).

-Florida State has made twenty-six NCAA Tournament appearances, advancing to the second round on twenty-five occasions, the third round on twenty-two occasions, and to the quarterfinals on seventeen occasions.
-Florida State has gone on to make fourteen appearances in the College Cup, advancing to the final on seven occasions, finishing as runner-up in 2007, 2013, and 2020 and champions in 2014, 2018, 2021, and 2023.
+The Seminoles have won the regular season conference title six times and the conference tournament eleven times.
+Florida State has made twenty-six NCAA Tournament appearances, advancing to the second round on twenty-five occasions, the third round on twenty-two occasions, and to the quarterfinals on nineteen occasions.
+Florida State has gone on to make fifteen appearances in the College Cup, advancing to the final on eight occasions, finishing as runner-up in 2007, 2013, and 2020 and champions in 2014, 2018, 2021, 2023 and 2025.

-The Seminoles have won the regular season conference title six times and the conference tournament eleven times, including five consecutive championships from 2020 through 2024.
-Florida State has had thirty-seven All-American players and three Hermann Trophy winners.
+Florida State has had fifty-six All-American honors from thirty-six players and three Hermann Trophy winners.
 Florida State has also had twenty-eight players selected in the NWSL College Draft, with eleven first-round picks.

 The Seminoles are coached by Brian Pensky and play their home games in the Seminole Soccer Complex on the university's Tallahassee, Florida campus.

 History

 Florida State plays home games at the Seminole Soccer Complex.

 The Florida State Seminoles have one of the top women's soccer programs in the nation.
 The university added women's soccer as its seventeenth varsity sport in 1998, and have qualified for the NCAA tournament every year since 2000, appearing in the Women's College Cup tournament fourteen times since 2003.
 In final season rankings, they were ranked in the top 10 for nineteen consecutive seasons, from 2005 to 2023.

 Mark Krikorian is the most successful coach in school history.

 Florida State finished the 2007, 2013, and 2020 seasons as national runner-up with a second-place finish in the polls.
-The Seminoles finished first in the polls in 2014, 2018, 2021, and 2023, winning the national title.
+The Seminoles finished first in the polls in 2014, 2018, 2021, 2023, and 2025, winning the national title.
 The Seminoles had their first undefeated regular season in 2020 and completed their first undefeated season in 2023.
 On March 29, 2022, Mark Krikorian resigned as head coach; Tennessee coach Brian Pensky was subsequently hired as his replacement.
-Pensky experienced immediate success with the Seminoles, leading the team to the College Cup in his first season, following that semifinal appearance with the team's fourth national championship in 2023, finishing with an undefeated record.
+Pensky experienced immediate success with the Seminoles, leading the team to the College Cup in his first season, following that semifinal appearance with the team's fourth national championship in 2023, finishing with an undefeated record, and another national title in 2025.